Let’s play a fun game…let’s imagine you’ve won the lottery!

 In the US, The Certified Financial Planner Board of Standards says nearly a third of lottery winners end up declaring bankruptcy.

-Let me repeat.
-The % of lottery winners that end up going bankrupt is almost 33%.
-So people that win the lottery are more likely to end up bankrupt than people who haven’t…I shit you not.
+So people that win the lottery are more likely to end up bankrupt than people who haven’t won the lottery.

 Lack of money is not the underlying problem.
 Lack of money is a symptom of the problem, not the cause of the problem.

-Eker uses an analogy: your capacity to handle money is like the size of a jug.
+Your capacity to handle money is like a jug.
 If you want to be able to hold more water, you need a bigger jug.
 So if you want to hold onto more money, you need to increase your capacity to deal with money.
 You need to make yourself a bigger person.

 To see what I mean, imagine that we handed £5m to 2 different people.
 The effect would be very different depending on who we gave it to.

+Those are the extremes.
 What about normal people?
-If we hand them £5m, best case it would lead to problems.
+If we hand them £5m, best case it would lead to some new problems.
 In the worse case scenario, it would destroy their life…because they don’t have the capacity to handle it.
 Have you ever wondered about all those pop stars / footballers etc whose lives turn into car crashes (sometimes literally) when they get too much money too quickly?
 They never learned how to handle money.

-We all learn as we get older.
-When The Escape Artist was young and selfish, I thought welfare dependency was bad for working people funding it (i.e. me).
+Politicians and the media often talk as if the state giving people more money would solve all their problems.
+Sadly, it just doesn’t work like that.
+When I was young, I thought benefits dependency was bad for the working people funding it (i.e. me).
 As I got older, I realised that welfare dependency is bad for the people receiving it.

 There’s a simple way to tell if you’ve learned to handle money and are already truly rich: when you receive £5m and you don’t change the house you live in, your car or the person you sleep with.

-So there are 2 ways to get effectively richer.
+So there are 2 ways to feel richer:

 1. Keep quiet